MiguelLavigne/twitter-client/README.md

 This test application is an example of how one can use MVP mixed with a use-case approach to write a simple application on Android

+Please be sure to keep in mind that right now edge cases such has on configuration change aren't directly support supported.
+This was intented to keep development time shorter.

 ##How to login

 Use any username that is as least 5 character long and then use the password **trov22**.